-Developed as part of the ASAP and PHEME research projects, the geographic map is capable of processing very large datasets and has been tested with search queries returning more than 100 million documents.
-The screenshot above shows the maximized version zoomed to street level, including an adaptive tooltip for on-the-fly query refinements.
-It presents anonymized cell tower activity data for the City of Rome (blue markers), and overlays this information with geotagged Twitter postings (green = positive; red = negative); e.g., to identify communication hotspots during an event.
-This shows how semantic technologies in conjunction with advanced visual tools can transform statistical data into valuable repositories of actionable knowledge .
+Developed as part of the ASAP and PHEME research projects, the geographic map supports very large datasets and has been tested with search queries returning more than 100 million documents.
+The screenshot above shows a street-level display with an adaptive tooltip for on-the-fly query refinements.
+The blue markers presents anonymized cell tower activity data for the City of Rome.
+The system then overlays this information with geotagged Twitter postings (green = positive; red = negative).
+With such an overlay, analysts can easily identify communication hotspots during an event.
+This shows how semantic technologies in conjunction with advanced visual tools transform statistical data into valuable repositories of actionable knowledge .

 - Scharl, A. and Tochtermann, K., Eds.
 (2007).
 The Geospatial Web – How Geo-Browsers, Social Software and the Web 2.0 are Shaping the Network Society.
 London: Springer.